-Protectively marked records and information must be handled correctly under Freedom of Information, Data Protection and confidentiality laws.
+Protectively marked records and information must be handled correctly in accordance with the Council's Data Handling Policy. under Freedom of Information, Data Protection and confidentiality laws.
 Be aware that the protective marking is a broad indication of the content and handling required.
 A more detailed examination of the document content may be required for FOI and DPA request purposes.
 There is more specific guidance on Protective Marking in the Information Handling Sub Policy